-The main role of a Workplace Representative is to be a communication person between the SRNA and RNs and RN(NP)s.This includes communication for the SRNA to hear from members about nursing and health care issues, and for members to keep informed about the SRNA, nursing, health care and other issues that are within the mandate of the SRNA.
+The main role of a Workplace Representative (WPR) is to be a connection between the SRNA and its members about nursing and health care issues, as well as other issues within the mandate of the SRNA.

-- Representatives can post this information on a bulletin board at work or leave it in the coffee room for staff to read during their breaks.
+- WPRs will post this information on a bulletin board at work or leave it in the coffee room for staff to read during their breaks.

-- Representatives also relay any questions, concerns from their colleagues to SRNA staff for further discussion.
+- WPRs relay any questions or concerns from their colleagues to SRNA staff for further discussion.

-- Occasionally the SRNA will ask for volunteers to participate in focus groups held by staff, meet with Council to give feedback on Ends or health care issues, or give feedback to the SRNA staff on documents that they are developing.
+- Occasionally the SRNA will ask for volunteers to participate in focus groups or provide feedback on SRNA documents that are being developed or reviewed.

-- The SRNA Nominations Committee may contact Workplace Representatives to gauge their interest in standing as a candidate for SRNA Council or the Nominations Committee.
+- The SRNA Nominations Committee may contact WPRs to gauge their interest in standing as a candidate for SRNA Council or the Nominations Committee.

-- Can volunteer to represent the SRNA at education events or at school fairs.
+- WPRs can volunteer to represent the SRNA at education events or at school fairs.
 The SRNA will pay an honorarium and cover expenses for some activities.

-- Take part in leadership training activities that are sponsored by the SRNA.
+- WPRs may take part in leadership training activities sponsored by the SRNA.

-- Participation in these activities is optional and is not required to be involved with the Representative program.
+Participation in these activities is optional and is not required to be involved with the Workplace Representative program.

-What are some perks for being a Workplace Representative?
+What are some advantages for being a WPR?

-- The SRNA provides an annual education day in the fall for representatives to learn about the resources and services of the SRNA.
-An honorarium and expenses are covered to attend this event.
-Registration is limited so be sure to apply early.
+- The SRNA provides an annual education day in the fall for WPRs to learn about the resources and services of the SRNA.
+An honorarium is available and expenses are covered to attend this event.
+Registration is limited, so please apply early.
 Attendance is optional.

-- Representatives can also apply for an education grant of $250 to use to attend SRNA or other nursing or health care related education events.
-Funding is limited and is on a first come first served basis for this program.
+- WPRs can also apply for an education grant of $250 to use to attend SRNA or other nursing or health care related education events.
+Funding is limited and is on a first-come first-served basis for this program.

-- The SRNA also provides opportunities for representatives to participate in contests with prizes of paid registration or expense coverage to attend conferences.
+- The SRNA also provides opportunities for WPRs to participate in contests with prizes of paid registration or expense coverage to attend conferences.

 For more information contact: